anquabkhan/Random_forest_project/README.md

-# Machine learning project to predict the prices of car using Random forest algorithm
+# Machine learning project to predict the price of cars using Random forest algorithm
 Project Overview :
 <ul>
 <li> Data analysis and data cleaning of the Vehices database containing 25 colunms </li>